-- Women and/or people from minoritized gender identity groups - Racialized people (visible minorities or members of groups that are racially categorized) - People with disabilities - Indigenous peoples
+- Women and gender equity-seeking groups

+- Racialized people (visible minorities or members of groups that are racially categorized)

+- People with disabilities

+- Indigenous Peoples

 Can I preferentially hire within a restricted hiring program?

 It is possible to preferentially hire within a restricted hiring process.
 For instance, in a restricted hiring process, hiring committees will only consider the applications of those who have self-identified in at least one of the federally designated groups.
 Additionally, if there's need to address under-representation of a specific federally designated group (e.g., persons with disabilities), qualified applicants who have self-identified as belonging to that group would be preferred.